Tyre Noise Generation mechanism & affecting parameters

 Air Turbulence- Air between trailing edge of tyre, vehicle body and wheel arch get whirling effect due to which aerodynamic noise is generated.
 This aerodynamic phenomenon is generally not significant enough at lower speed, but it amplifies as vehicle’s speed increases.
 Frequency of this kind of noise is generally in the range of 300 to 400 Hz.

-Parameters affecting tyre noise
+Parameters that affect tyre noise generation

 Read part 2 of the blog: Test Methodology and quantifying Parameters